amarsingh5536/git_commands/README.md

 ```git reset --hard HEAD~1``` \
 ```git push origin master --force```

+Delete the most recent commit on remote by reset command:
+* Suppose you have 3 commit in git log A,B,C and you want delete commit C.
+* Copy C commit id/hash.
+* Run  ```git reset --hard B_commit_id``` and ```git push origin main --force```.
+* Now your head is on commit B and reset the changes till commit B.
+* And you have two commit A,B in git log and  C commit is deleted permanently.

 *If you want again back your commit use cherry-pick command: \
 ```git cherry-pick commit_id```

 # Git add or remove username/email: